siladu/besu-duplicate-peers/README.md

 # besu-duplicate-peers

+This repo is a modified version of https://github.com/macfarla/besu-duplicate-peers with the addition of static-nodes

+# Before running

+Run `./create-static-nodes.sh` to run besu, inspect the enodes and generate a static nodes file

+# Running
 setup to reproduce duplicate peers in besu

 If I start besu1 and then besu2, besu2 gets 2 peers 100% of the time.